-If an individual APAC member is not performing, then the member must be given an opportunity to address such with the Council.
-If it is considered necessary to terminate the services of an APAC member prior to the end of the term of appointment, proper procedures should be followed.
+If an individual APAC member is not performing, then the member must be allowed to address such with the Council.
+If it is considered necessary to terminate the services of an APAC member before the end of the term of appointment, proper procedures should be followed.
 (Refer to "4.
 Terms of office and termination of service" in this document).